StarLoco/StarLoco-Game/README.md

 ## Requirements

-To be able to use this project, you'll need to be sure your computer has :
+To be able to compile this project, you'll need to be sure your computer has :
-- Java - JDK 8 to compile the source code
+- Java - JDK 8

+We also recommend using IntelliJ IDEA with the emmyLUA plugin.

 For running the project:
 - Java - JRE 8